 Because the print credits should cover typical student printing needs, it provides a gauge for students to determine if they are considering sustainability in their printing decisions.
 While there may be valid reasons for a small set of students to print more than this credit provides, students should try and “budget” their printing credits to last the year.

 Based on past usage data, the student printing credits should meet the needs of most students.
 If students find they need more credit, they should first ensure they are only printing essential documents.
 Our goal is to provide the right balance between academic printing requirements and GW's focus on sustainability.
-If you find you have mandatory printing needs beyond your semester credit budget, please complete a request for additional printing credits.
+Students experiencing financial hardship can contact the GW Store for the availability of additional printing credit cards.

 The printing credits can be used at any printing kiosk.